zeoseven/minmini/docs/src/en/docs/config/index.md

 ## js.noMinify

-The .js file is not compressed, and is copied directly to the output directory.
+The .js and .mjs file is not compressed, and is copied directly to the output directory.

 `Boolean` `config.js.noMinify || false`